Chenghua Emperor: Rebellions in the South-West frontier

 The Yao rebellion in Guangxi, led by tribal leader Hou Dagou, had been brewing since the 1450s and broke out in 1464.
 At the same time, the Miao and Zhuang also rebelled.
 The center of the rebellion was in the mountainous landscape 120–160 km northwest of the seat of Xunzhou Prefecture (present-day Guiping).
 The rebels surprised the Chinese by bringing the fighting from the mountains to the densely populated coastal areas of Guangdong.
 The rebellion and troop movements also spread to southern Huguang, Guizhou, and Jiangxi.
 Local dignitaries hoped to placate the Yao with amnesty and donations, but Minister of War Wang Hong decided on a forceful response.
-He appointed General Zhao Fu to lead the expeditionary army, but the army was actually led by his deputy Han Yong, the new Governor of Guangdong.
+He appointed Zhao Fu to lead the expeditionary army, but the army was actually led by his deputy Han Yong, the new Governor of Guangdong.
 They had 30,000 soldiers at their disposal, including a thousand of the feared Mongol mounted archers, and 160,000 local forces.
 In 1466, Han Yong attacked the heart of the rebel territory in two columns drawn from Huguang from the north and from Guangdong from the west, and conquered them in a series of fierce battles.
 The pacification of the region took several more years.
 Han Yong, who remained in the south until 1468, reorganized local administration by establishing a new county, strengthening coordination between the Guangdong and Guangxi authorities, and incorporating Yao chieftains into Ming administration.

 Hou Dagou's rebellion was one of the strongest uprisings among the minority peoples of the southwest in the late 15th century, but it was not the only one.
 In the following years, the Miao and Yao also rebelled in different parts of southwestern China.
-General Li Zhen repeatedly defeated them on the border of Guizhou and Huguang, instilling fear and terror among the subjugated areas.
+Li Zhen, a hereditary guard commander, repeatedly defeated them on the border of Guizhou and Huguang, instilling fear and terror among the subjugated areas.
 In 1467 and again in 1475–1476, he and his army slaughtered thousands of Miao rebels.
 Another rebellion occurred on the border of Guizhou and Sichuan from 1466 to 1468, and the Minister of War, Cheng Xin, was sent to suppress it.
 However, the rebellion resurfaced in 1477–1480.
 In the 1460s and 1470s, a series of Miao rebellions erupted in southern Sichuan and were forcefully suppressed by the governor, Zhang Gang.
 He alternately fought against the Miao in the south of the province and the Tibetans in the northwest.

 Even the Zhuangs rebelled, with their use of poisoned arrows causing fear among warriors.
 They were employed against the Yao during battles with Hou Dagou.
 By the end of the 15th century, the Zhuangs had rebelled twice against Ming rule.